phanclan/vault-benchmark-perfstandbys/docs/slides/nomad-monitoring.md

 Prometheus is now deployed.

-- You can visit any of your client nodes at port `9999` to visit the web interface.
+- Connect to any of the Nomad clients on port `9999`.
-- There is only one instance of Prometheus running in the Nomad cluster, but you are automatically routed to it regardless of which node you visit because fabio is deployed and running on the cluster as well.
+- There is only one instance of Prometheus, but fabio routes you to the correct node.

 ---
 class: compact, col-2